 This home is featured in the February 2015 issue of Northern Home & Cottage, a bimonthly publication included in all subscriptions to Traverse, Northern Michigan’s Magazine.
-Subscribe to life Up North.
+Subscribe now!

 Built in 1940, the tweed-colored brick building on the corner of Union and Sixth streets in downtown Traverse City was once a funeral home—complete with a somber entrance and a chapel with a wood-beamed vaulted ceiling.
 By the time Traverse City native Megan Madion took note of it, however, the building had been repurposed as the National Cherry Festival office.
 Megan, an avid runner, competed for years in the annual Cherry Festival running race—even after she had moved to Chicago to launch her marketing career.
 The race ended across from the office, and she recalls thinking that beneath the building’s benign appearance there was the makings of a fabulous home that might feel like an old brownstone or a commercial space converted into a hip residence—the kind of homes she admired in Chicago.

 Photo by Adam Jablonski